 - Innovation/Invention: A project of this type would involve the development and evaluation of new (or significant improvements to existing) devices, models, techniques or approaches in fields such as technology, engineering, or computers (both software and hardware).
 A winning project should integrate several technologies, inventions, or designs and construct an original innovative technological system that will have commercial application and/or human benefit.
 It must demonstrate how the innovation was designed or developed on the basis of a sound understanding of the scientific, engineering, or technological principles involved.

-Fraser Valley Regional Science Fair Booklet
+Fraser Valley Regional Science Fair General Information Booklet (pdf)

 Science Fair - Student Resources

 Guide to Completing your Science Fair Project (pdf)